smatechnologies/ibm-i-agent-docs/docs/job-tracking/details.md

 also cannot benefit from the OpCon job master message management or spool file processing.
-But the LSAM Message Management feature can still be used for any messages from a passively tracked job, and spool file management can be handled by the LSAM\'s SCANOUTQ command.
+But the LSAM Message Management feature can still be used for any messages from a passively tracked job, and spool file management can be handled by the LSAM's SCANOUTQ command.
 Also, job completion processing by OpCon is fully supported.
 This means that subsequent jobs can be made dependent upon passively tracked jobs (as long as those jobs were not also using automatic job tracking), and